 All staff, both project leadership and direct service providers, reflect the language and cultural background of the constituents served.
-Project staff are not only bilingual, but also bicultural, meaning that they grew up in the culture of the patients they will be working with.
-The difference is that staff will have the ability to identify with and understand what consumers are trying to say, even when the youth and parents have trouble articulating it in any language.
-Our staff have lived the cultural characteristics relating to health care described in Section A, as opposed to reading it in a book or pamphlet, or taking a workshop on it.
+Project staff members are not only bilingual, but also bicultural, meaning that they grew up in the culture of the patients they will be working with.
+Staff will have the ability to identify with and understand what consumers are trying to say, even when the youth and parents have trouble articulating it in any language.
+Our staff members have lived cultural experience.